jakkdl/MonUnrail-nimbers/README.md

 A finished track, to commence the unrailing.

 ## Solving unrailing
-I initially focused just on solving the second phase of the game, since that's the crucial part that decides the game.
+I initially focused on solving the second phase of the game, since that's the crucial part that decides the game.
 I later went on to solving phase one - but let's stick with the unrail for now.

 Let's start with some simple examples to get started.
 In the unrailing phase you can completely ignore what type of rail the tiles are - since the only requirement is that you remove tiles that are touching each other in a row or column.
 We can therefore simplify the board and just represent it as singular tiles.